ADVERTISEMENT

 Dr. Aiswarya P M

-and medically reviewed by iCliniq medical review team.
+iCliniq medical review team

 Hello doctor,

 I have had chest congestion and wheezing problems for the past three months.
 I am taking ayurvedic medicines for the same.
 Every morning, thick white phlegm comes out, but I do not have a cough during the day.
-I have some relief from cough after taking the ayurvedic medications, I got a chest X-ray, phlegm test, and blood test sugar test done, but all are normal.
+I have some relief from the cough after taking the ayurvedic medications, I got a chest X-ray, phlegm test, blood test sugar test done, but all are normal.
 I have respiratory difficulties and loose stools.
 Why do I have chest congestion and wheezing problems at night?

 Hello,